-Over the year, the Trustee has reviewed the performance of all of the available funds on a sixmonthly basis.
+Over the year, the Trustee has reviewed the performance of all of the available funds on a six monthly basis.
 The Trustee has done this by assessing the performance of the funds against their agreed benchmark.

 The Trustee can confirm that the funds have performed broadly in line with their benchmarks1 over a range of time periods and, as a result, the Trustee is comfortable that each fund has met its objective.
-There were no changes made off the back of reviewing the performance of the funds.
 The Trustee also considered the overall objective for the lifestyle strategies and the retirement choice they are designed to support.
 The Trustee took advice on the lifestyle strategy objectives as part of the investment strategy review in 2022.